-- Institutions may purchase an annual subscription to Language.
-Complete and mail a printable subscription form.
+- Institutions may purchase an annual subscription or site license to Language by completing and submitting a printable subscription form.

 - Back issues of Language (subject to availability) may be purchased in hard copy format through the LSA; for availability and pricing, please contact Rita Lewis at the LSA Secretariat.
 For access to electronic copies of back issues and individual articles, please visit JSTOR.

 - Permission to reprint articles (1925-2012) may be obtained from the LSA's authorized vendor, the Copyright Clearance Center.
-The copyright for articles published beginning in 2013 and beyond are retained by the author.
-Requests for reprint permssions for articles published after 2012 should be directed to the individual authors.
+The copyright for articles published beginning in 2013 is retained by the author(s); requests for reprint permissions for articles published after 2012 should be directed to the individual authors.

 - Individual members and institutional subscribers may change their address by modifying their membership profile online or by contacting Rita Lewis at the LSA Secretariat.